visulima/packem/.github/CONTRIBUTING.md

 > The scope is not checkable via `Semantic Pull Request` action as this would limit the scopes to only existing modules,
 > but if we add a new package like `fs`, then the PR author couldn't use the new package name as scope.
-> As such, we (the {{ ORGANIZATIONS_capitalize }} team) must be mindful of valid scopes, and we reserve the right to edit titles as we see fit.
+> As such, we (the Visulima team) must be mindful of valid scopes, and we reserve the right to edit titles as we see fit.

 Some examples of valid pull request titles: